 Steps in the permitting process

-Applicants should note that making a statement (whether orally, in a document or in any other way), in connection with an application for a permit, that is false or misleading, or omits any matter or thing without which the statement is misleading, is a criminal offence.
+Applicants should note that making a statement (whether orally, in a document or in any other way), in connection with a permit application, that is false or misleading, or omits any matter or thing without which the statement is misleading, is a criminal offence.
 The maximum penalty for an offence is imprisonment for up to a year.
 In addition, a permit granted to a person convicted of such an offence may be revoked.

-An application for a Marine Parks permit to conduct commercial activities requires the payment of a Permit Application Assessment Fee (PAAF).
+A Marine Parks permit application to conduct commercial activities requires the payment of a Permit Application Assessment Fee (PAAF).
 The fee varies depending on the type of operation and is recalculated yearly using the Consumer Price Index.

 - The potential impacts of the conduct proposed to be permitted by the permission (the proposed conduct) on the environment and on the social, cultural and heritage values of the Marine Park or a part of the Marine Park